What to do when your child feels unwell - NHS Guidelines

 Remember: if you’re concerned about your child’s health, consult a health professional.

 - Cough and cold.
-A child with a minor cough or cold may attend school.
+A child with a minor cough or snotty cold may attend school.
 If the cold is accompanied by a raised temperature, shivers or drowsiness, the child should stay off school, visit the GP and return to school 24 hours after they start to feel better.
 If your child has a more severe and long-lasting cough, consult your GP.
 They can give guidance on whether the child should stay off school.
 See below for corona virus information (temperature, new continuous cough or loss of taste or sense of smell)

 - Raised temperature.
 If your child has a raised temperature, they shouldn’t attend school.
 They can return 24 hours after they start to feel better.
 Learn more in Feverish illness in children. (see below for corona virus information)

 - Rash.
 Rashes can be the first sign of many infectious illnesses, such as chickenpox and measles.
 Children with these conditions shouldn’t attend school.
 If your child has a rash, check with your GP or practice nurse before sending them to school.

 - Headache.
 A child with a minor headache doesn’t usually need to be kept off school. and medication such as Calpol can usually help.
 If the headache is more severe or is accompanied by other symptoms, such as raised temperature or drowsiness, then keep the child off school and consult your GP.